Masters of Harmony: History

 The Masters of Harmony began in the mid-1980s when a small group of barbershop singers from the Pasadena, California Chapter of the Barbershop Harmony Society (SPEBSQSA, Inc.) decided to break away and start a new chapter "dedicated to musical excellence," a phrase that became its slogan.
 The group obtained a chapter license in the spring of 1985 and then its charter at the Far Western District barbershop singing convention in October 1985.
 The chapter's original name, Foothill Cities, was derived from the series of towns that ran along the southern base of the San Gabriel Mountains, an area where most of the organizers then lived.
 In 1987 the chapter relocated its rehearsals to the Town Center in the City of Santa Fe Springs, California, and in 1998 changed its official name to that of the Santa Fe Springs Chapter.
 This relationship ended in 2019 and the chapter has now changed its official name to the Greater Los Angeles Chapter.
-Over the course of its existence, the chorus has been led by four primary music directors: Dr. Greg Lyne (1987–1996), Jeff Oxley (1998–1999), Mark Hale (2000–2012), and Justin Miller (2012–2019).
-The chorus is currently in the process of searching for their next permanent musical director.
+Over the course of its existence, the chorus has been led by five primary music directors: Dr. Greg Lyne (1987–1996), Jeff Oxley (1998–1999), Mark Hale (2000–2012), Justin Miller (2012–2019), and Alan Gordon (2019–present).